nabbisen/apimock-rs/docs/CONFIGURE.md

 #### `url.paths_patterns`

-You can define patterns with which response JSON file is dynamically decided due to request body parameter.
+Pattern-matching-like options are available, which enable to dynamically specify response JSON file due to request body parameter.

 The format is: